 Step 4.
 Click "Apply Setting" > "Compress Now".
 When it finishes the compression, click "Download" to save it to your computer.

-4. How to Compress Video Files without Losing Quality in Mobile
+Method 4.
+Compress Video Files without Losing Quality in Mobile

 When you put video quality at the top of your list, the best way to decrease video file is, undoubtedly, to use professional programs like VideoProc, and then transfer the video to your mobile.
 But for people who stick to mobile methods of converting video to a smaller size with the least quality loss, we still have made tutorials workable for Android and iPhone individually.